 A number of reputation marketing software products let business users add review content to their website, which serve as powerful testimonials for visitors and potential customers.
 For example: see ReviewTrackers’ Amplify in action in the below screenshot.

 A website that integrates review content and customer feedback also enables unique SEO benefits.
-According to AdWeek, 800 words of substantive review text can make up as much as 70 percent of fresh content for a website page, which search engines will reward with higher search results.
+Substantive review text can make up a huge chunk of fresh content for a website page, which search engines will reward with higher search results.

 Similar to how the savviest reputation managers are extracting insights from social media comments, reputation marketing software can also harness reviews and feedback in order to gain insights on the customer experience.

-By tapping into your precious review and feedback data, reputation marketing software can support the object of your analytics program and help your team make smart business decisions that will earn the trust of potential and existing customers.
+By tapping into your precious review and feedback data and utilizing natural language processing technology, reputation marketing software can support the object of your analytics program and help your team make smart business decisions that will earn the trust of potential and existing customers.

 With instant insights, your organization can make actionable changes.